 The schedule for district elementary and high school students remain the same.
 Please visit the district’s online calendar at www.wcsoh.org for the most accurate information.

-The Westerville City Schools’ Middle School Design Team has been meeting regularly since the 2017-18 school year to develop a program that ensures every Westerville City middle school student is actively engaged in dynamic learning experiences and environments that develop learning and life skills for academic and personal success.
+The Westerville City Schools’ Middle School Design Team met regularly during the 2017-2018 and 2018-2019 school years to develop a program that ensures every Westerville City middle school student is actively engaged in dynamic learning experiences and environments that develop learning and life skills for academic and personal success.

 - Organization and Structure,

 Action Teams developed action plans that will begin implementation during the 2019-2020 school year, including:

 The highest initial priority was teaming, primarily because it is critical for connectivity for students (people to people; across content areas; adolescent learning needs connections; increased communication and support for students, etc.).
 Students entering 6th grade will be on a team.